nagakawa/tdr/README.md

 This project uses [GTK+2](http://www.gtk.org/), licensed under the [GNU LGPL version 2.1](http://www.gnu.org/licenses/old-licenses/lgpl-2.1.html).

 TDR itself is licensed under the MIT license; see `LICENSE` for details.
 As far as I know, I'm not frooping up with licensing.
+If I am frooping around with licenses, then ***let me know ASAP!***

 ### Resource Credits